Try an gas outdoor heater

 Most gas heaters are designed for easy portability.
 Wheels make the larger freestanding models mobile for simple positioning.

 Safety is also important.
 Most gas heaters have built-in features such as a tilt shut-off switch, so if the appliance falls over the heater automatically turns off.
 Only use these appliances in an outdoor space.
+See our guide on how to safely set up your outdoor heater.

 Outdoor firepits and fireplaces are other popular heating options.
 Both are appealing because they help create the perfect ambience that brings people together.

-When selecting a firepit think about design, shape and size, all dependent on your backyard, or outdoor area.
+When selecting a firepit think about design, shape and size, all dependent on your backyard, or outdoor space area.
 Select a firepit that is made from materials that will match your décor, or the style you want to achieve.

 Location is important